sinsinkun/sinsinkun/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=sinsinkun.sinsinkun)

 My name is (Jing)Chang Xiao, I am a graduate from the University of Toronto with a Bachelor's degree in Mechanical Engineering.
-I've had personal projects in coding on and off ever since University, and have recently gotten more serious about finding a career in the Software Development industry.
+I am currently heading the development team at BrokerPocket, a private online platform for real estate agents to exchange listings and related information confidentially.

 ### Contact Me